tdolan21/ssd-1b-sdxl-api/README.md

 ## Endpoints

-**/generate-image**: Generate an image using a prompt and a negative prompt.
+- **/generate-image** (POST): Generate an image using a prompt and a negative prompt.
+The details of the generated image (prompt, negative prompt, and image path) are stored in the database, and the generated image is returned as a response.
-**/image-records**: Returns the 5 most recent image entries including prompt details.
+- **/image-records** (GET): Fetch the 5 most recent image generation records, including the prompts used and the path to the generated image.
+- **/all-records** (GET): Retrieve all image generation records in the database, sorted by their creation timestamps in descending order.
+- **/clear-database** (POST): Clear all records from the database.
+This action removes all image generation records.
+- **/import-records** (POST): Import a list of image generation records into the database.
+This is useful for restoring a previously exported history.
+- **/database-info** (GET): Get statistics about the database, such as the total number of image generation records stored.

 ## License